 The distance between Saigon (Southern Vietnam) and Hanoi (Northern Vietnam) is more than 1,500 km (930 miles)!

-Vietnam interesting facts #5
+Interesting Vietnam facts #5

 Vietnamese people don’t hate Americans.

 Before visiting Vietnam, all we know about this country is that they had a war very recently.
 And Americans played a great part in it.
 Let’s take a look at the interesting facts on the Vietnam war and how it resonates with this reality.

 Usually, when foreigners come to another country, start fighting and killing local people, they are treated as aggressors.
 So we thought it’s quite obvious that Vietnamese people hate Americans.
 Especially that The Vietnam War ended only 40 years ago.